 Q&A with filmmakers and reception to immediately follow screening.

 IN SCREENING ORDER:

 In a climate of xenophobia and confusion, a San Francisco hotline aims to provide limited assistance to a targeted population.

 A remote cattle ranching family struggles through calving season during the harsh Montana winter.

-Gestures of intimacy unravel as a community of people with developmental disabilities seek to proclaim their existence.
+Gestures of intimacy unravel in a community of people with developmental disabilities revealing their unique existence.